Who Owns the Cook Islands? The Political Status of the Cook Islands© CookIslandsPocketGuide.com

 The Cook Islands Parliament

-A traditional aspect of the Cook Islands Parliament worth mentioning is the “House of Ariki”, functioning similar to the “House of Lords” in England.
-Ariki means “high chief”, which historically used to lead various clans across the Cook Islands.
+A notable aspect of the Cook Islands Parliament worth mentioning is the “House of Ariki”, which functions similarly to the “House of Lords” in England.
+Ariki means “high chief”, which historically was used to lead various clans across the Cook Islands.
 Their role today, however, is that they may submit questions concerning the “welfare of the people” on which they make recommendations.

 So, Who Owns the Cook Islands?

-With its own government and ability to request assistance from New Zealand, rather than being controlled by New Zealand, the Cook Islands is its own country.
+With its own government and the ability to request assistance from New Zealand, rather than being controlled by New Zealand, the Cook Islands is an independent country.

-In terms of owning the land physically, most freehold land in the Cook Islands is owned by hundreds of Cook Islands families.
+In terms of physical ownership, most freehold land in the Cook Islands is owned by hundreds of Cook Islands families.
 When a parent landowner dies, their children are entitled to the land.
 Rights to land can sometimes be exchanged for fixed-term leases of usually 60 years, particularly on Rarotonga.

 Is Rarotonga a Country?

-Finally, just to rid the confusion to the question about whether Rarotonga is a country.
-No, Rarotonga is not a country but just one of the 15 islands of the country of the Cook Islands.
+Finally, to clear up any confusion about whether Rarotonga is a country.
+No, Rarotonga is not a country, but rather one of the 15 islands that comprise the Cook Islands.
 Rarotonga is often mistaken for being a country, as it is by far the most populated and developed of the Cook Islands.

 Learn more about visiting Rarotonga in The Complete Travel Guide to Rarotonga, as well as about the other islands in What are the 15 Islands in the Cook Islands?